About

 • Housing conditions as they relate to basic human needs (e.g. access to water, clean air).

-• The relationship of slum conditions to other world development issues from global warming, to HIV/AIDS, to economic growth opportunities.
+• The relationship of slum conditions to other world development issues from inequality, to climate change, to economic growth opportunities.

 • Demographic trends, focusing on the world urbanization phenomenon.